dagrtaru/ChatRoom/README.md

 # ChatRoom
-A real-time web based chat application with room functionalities built with NodeJS, Socket.io, ExpressJS, and Moment.
+This is a real-time web based chat application with room functionalities built with NodeJS, Socket.io, ExpressJS, and Moment.
 Features:
 1) Multiple independent chat rooms.
 2) Users greeted when joining the chat.
 Other users cannot see this.